octaos/php-integration/index.md

 ...
      $request = WebPay::deliverOrder($config)
-         ->setOrderId()                  // invoice or payment plan only, required ->setTransactionId()            // card only, optional -- you can also use setOrderId ->setCountryCode()              // required
+         ->setOrderId()                  // invoice or payment plan only, required ->setTransactionId()            // card only, optional, alias for setOrderId ->setCountryCode()              // required
          ->setInvoiceDistributionType()  // invoice only, required
          ->setNumberOfCreditDays()       // invoice only, optional